 Marshall started Carbontry Concepts about five years ago after working as a framer in Calgary.
 He’s the owner and only employee; he says it’s hard to guarantee full-time work in the homebuilding industry.
 Yet apart from his website, Marshall hasn’t had to advertise to garner interest.
 It’s all been word of mouth.
 “I wear a lot of hats as a small business owner,” he says.
 “It’s not just putting on the tool belt.
 I do drafting, sales, negotiations—the works.”

-To help with his business, Marshall relies on AMA for roadside assistance and insurance.
+To help with his business, Marshall relies on AMA for roadside assistance and AMA Insurance for his business.
 He also registers his vehicles and files his annual return (to renew his company’s status) through Registry Services.
 “As a one-stop shop, it makes life so much easier,” he says.
 “I’ve been a member for years.
 I don’t know how many times I’ve locked my keys in my truck.
 AMA’s been nearly family.”

-Likewise, Marshall uses AMA to cover his business insurance needs, including liability.
+Likewise, Marshall is insured with AMA Insurance to cover his business insurance needs, including liability.
 He says clients should always ask for a contractor’s policy number before starting any work.
 It’s peace of mind for both parties in case the unexpected occurs.

 Even his tools are insured.
 If they’re lost or stolen, he can replace what could amount to tens of thousands of dollars in gear without impacting his work or bank account.
-He says AMA’s tool coverage rates are affordable, compared to those offered by many other insurance companies.
+He says AMA Insurance’s tool coverage rates are affordable, compared to those offered by many other insurance companies.
 “I appreciate that,” he says.
-“I’ve actually told some of my contractor friends about AMA’s tool coverage.”
+“I’ve actually told some of my contractor friends about AMA Insurance’s tool coverage.”

 Marshall’s other tip for contractors and aspiring business owners?
 Keep learning.
 He recently got his journeyman welder’s certificate.
 And, of course, listen to your inner kid.
 “Do what you love,” he says.
 “I love to build.
 I couldn’t imagine doing anything else.
 I wake up in the morning and think, ‘This is awesome.’”